sanlor/Barkley2_Godot/README.md

 	- [x] o_cc_likes_favorites
 - [x] o_cc_finish
 - [x] Add a room to inform the player of the game´s end ( r_wip )
-- [ ] Setup the save system to work correctly
+- [x] Setup the save system to work correctly
+- [x] General bugfixes